-- The members have not required the company to obtain an audit of its financial statements for the year in question in accordance with section 476; - The director acknowledges his responsibilities for complying with the requirements of the Act with respect to accounting records and the preparation of financial statements.
+The members have not required the company to obtain an audit of its financial statements for the year in question in accordance with section 476.

 These financial statements have been prepared and delivered in accordance with the provisions applicable to companies subject to the small companies' regime.